Social media sharing is a big thing nowadays.

 Anyway.

 If you genuinely want to feel more beautiful, then do something about it.
 Learn to love yourself, for instance.
+Because nobody else can do it for you.

 What you do with your life is none of my business; it’s yours.

-You see, I almost always fail to understand:
+I almost always fail to understand:

 - Why would you upload online the pictures of your Saturday afternoon mall trip?